gruel/AphorismToTEI/README.rst

 -  ``file`` is the name of the individual file to analyse and convert to XML.

-At the end of the treatment a log file called *hippocratic.log* will be found in the directory of the execution.
+At the end of the treatment a log file called *exegis.log* will be found in the directory of the execution.
 It will contains information, errors and warning related to the process.